ItalyPaleAle/traefik-forward-auth/docs/04-authentication-portals.md

-# 🔐 Authentication Portals
+# 🛡️ Authentication Portals

-Authentication Portals in Traefik Forward Auth allow users to authenticate with a variety of [identity providers](./05-supported-providers.md).
+Authentication portals in Traefik Forward Auth allow users to authenticate with a variety of [identity providers](./05-supported-providers.md).

 You can have multiple portals configured in a single instance of Traefik Forward Auth.
 For example, you could have: